sudhanshu-j/Shopifyte-Simple-E-commerce-Website/README.md

-## Trendify - Simple E-commerce Website
+## Shopifyte - Simple E-commerce Website

-Trendify is a simple yet elegant e-commerce website built using HTML, CSS, and JavaScript.
+Shopifyte is a simple yet elegant e-commerce website built using HTML, CSS, and JavaScript.
 The website features a clean, modern design with different sections to enhance the user experience.
-Trendify is fully responsive, ensuring a smooth shopping experience across all devices.
+Shopifyte is fully responsive, ensuring a smooth shopping experience across all devices.
 It also includes a hamburger menu for easy navigation on mobile screens.

 ## Table of Contents